Criminal Justice 101

 - There are many different ways that people can be “justice involved” which can impact whether they are eligible for Health First Colorado or tax subsidies through Connect for Health Colorado.

 - The court system in Colorado is divided into 22 independent Judicial Districts that each have courts that hear different kinds of cases, i.e. criminal, civil, family law, etc. Some operate “specialty courts” like drug court or veteran’s court.

 - Each Judicial District has an independent Probation Office and a Chief Probation Officer.
 Probation Officers are officers of the court.

 - Each judicial district has an elected District Attorney who is responsible for filing and prosecuting criminal cases.

 - Colorado has a unified state Public Defender’s Office that represents indigent clients.
 The Public Defender has numerous offices across the state.
 There are also defense attorneys in private practice across the state.

 - Law enforcement includes: state police, local police, county sheriffs and jails.

 - Jails are operated by the local county, generally the county Sheriff’s Department.

-- There are 56 county jails in Colorado.
+- There are over 50 county jails in Colorado.